Resources for Biology Research

-- Academic Search Complete: a great starting point for research on any topic.
+- Academic Search Premier: a great starting point for research on any topic.
 Provides abstracts for articles from nearly 13,200 periodicals (journals, magazines, and newspapers) in all subject areas, and full text articles from nearly 8,750 periodicals, including more than 7,550 peer-reviewed journals.
 Searchable cited references are provided for more than 1,400 journals.
 Full text PDF content dates back as far as 1887.

 - JSTOR: provides access to the full text of hundreds of scholarly journals from the first volume up until five years ago.
 Our library subscribes to the Arts and Sciences II and II and Life Sciences collections.

 - MEDLINE: this resource “offers journal citations and abstracts in medicine, nursing, dentistry, veterinary medicine, and the health care system, and the pre-clinical sciences.”

 - CINAHL: “an authoritative resource for nursing and allied health professionals, students, educators and researchers.”